OsuP3/GLaDOS/README.md

-Requires ffmpeg
+Requires ffmpeg.exe
-Code is configured for my specific server at the moment
+Code is configured for my specific server and raspi at the moment.
+Runs on raspberry pi, loadscript used for running the bot on startup.